How Much Should I Contribute to an IRA and How Often?

 Key takeaways

-The amount you should contribute to an IRA depends on the kind of life you want to live in retirement and your overall financial plan.
+The amount you should contribute to an IRA depends on your finances and the kind of life you want to live in retirement.

-Set up automatic contributions each month or from every paycheck.
+One easy step is to set up automatic monthly contributions from every paycheck.

 Andrew Weber is a senior director of Planning Philosophy, Research and Guidance at Northwestern Mutual.